Does Rosemary Grow All Year?

 When temperatures drop and frosts come, you'll probably want to move rosemary plants inside!

-- Another way to reduce the risk of powdery mildew is by increasing the air circulation around the plant:
+- Another way to reduce the risk of powdery mildew is by increasing the air circulation around the plant, so again, let a fan blow on the plant on ‘low’ for a few hours a day.

 Gardening is a joy year round and even better is eating the fruit of your efforts all year long.
 Enjoy your rosemary!